prg-04/To-Do_List/README.md

   - Next run npm install --legacy-peer-deps to install the dependencies
 ### Usage

-- Open your text editor of choice and open the /dist folder and run index.html using a live server to use the website
+- Open your text editor of choice and open the terminal and run the following command to open the app in the browser:

+  - npm run start

 ### Deployment